Emily broke out in another allergic reaction yesterday, so we stayed home from our weekly co-op.

 Let’s chat – what are YOUR priorities in this season?

-If you’re ready to quit the burnout for good, and start living intentionally, I’m opening the Stop Settling For Overwhelmed Course for just one more session in 2016.
+If you’re ready to quit the burnout for good, and start living intentionally, I’m opening the Stop Settling For Overwhelmed Course for enrollment.
 I’d love for you to join us!
 Together, we’ll spend 10 days really diving into the nitty-gritty of the things we’ve talked about here, and I’ll be there to personally guide you through it, helping you get focused, get organized, and get your life back.

 This is the LAST TIME I’m offering the course this year, so jump in now, or you’ll have to wait until next year!
 Get all the details here.